Dolby Digital (AC-3)

 Full Details of Dolby Digital (AC-3) System

-Man Listening with Headphones
+Man Listening Audio with Headphones

-Man Listening Dobly Digital with Headphones
+Man Listening Dobly Digital Audio with Headphones

 Dolby Digital, also known as AC-3, is a digital audio compression technology developed by Dolby Laboratories.
 It allows the reduction of the amount of data needed to produce high-quality sound.
 Dolby Digital is widely used in cinema, television, DVDs, Blu-rays, and other media.